Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/tcplb_mysql_8.png

-`i)` Finish creating the load balancer.
+`i)` Finish creating the load balancer clicking **Save and Exit**.

 .. figure:: _figures/tcplb_mysql_9.png

 Great!
-The internal TCP load balancer is now configured and created.
+The internal TCP load balancer is now configured and created, and Volterra is connected with our k8s cluster with app's backend.
 Let's move on to creating public load balancer.

 3. Create public load balancer
 ******************************